• Skip to main content

 Accountability

-One reason that motivational currency works so well for me is that the accountability is built in; my allowance grows the more that I row.
-Although my husband is ultimately my accountability partner, I only show him my time log once a month when we prepare our budget for the following month.
+One reason that motivational currency works so well for me is that accountability is built in; my rower tracks my meters for me.
 Depending on your goal and motivational currency, you may need to establish accountability with someone.
+Another great option is to create a chart to help you track your progress.

 Other Goals for Motivational Currency